-Clinical clerkships in diagnostic radiology are 3 weeks in duration, and are available at University of Minnesota Medical Center, Hennepin County Medical Center, and the Veterans Administration Medical Center.
-At each hospital, students will rotate through the different reading areas in the Radiology department, with exposure to all the subspecialties of radiology, including Interventional Radiology.
+Clinical clerkships in diagnostic radiology are 4 weeks in duration and available at University of Minnesota Medical Center, Hennepin County Medical Center and the Veterans Administration Medical Center.
+At each hospital, students will rotate through the different reading areas in the Department of Radiology with exposure to all the subspecialties of radiology, including Interventional Radiology.

 The clinical clerkships are open to medical students who are interested in learning more about a career in radiology, as well as those who want to learn fundamentals of radiology while in pursuit of a another medical specialty.

 Rad 7400 - Interventional Radiology, is a recently created 4-week rotation intended to give medical students a more in-depth exposure to one of the most exciting and innovative specialties in medicine.
 Students will have a much greater exposure to the workup of patients prior to procedures and the informed consent process, and will get much more hands on experience in performing procedures.